 Nest cameras were installed to observe the birds around the clock and nest guardians were trained.
 Tasks of guardians include checks of the nest (from a safe distance) to document the breeding success or identify disturbances.

 About 15,000 red kite pairs breed in Germany, 240 of these in Schleswig-Holstein in mainly the eastern and south-eastern parts.

-Further information on the project including video material of a nest camera as well as training material are available on the project page (in German).
+Further information on the project including video material of a nest camera as well as training material are available on the project page.